 Define the

-initmethod.Use this method to initialize database connections and create database tables.
-Call the
+initmethod.This method is used to initialize database connections and create database tables.
+It calls the

 public void init() { ActiveRecordPlugin arp = initDbConnection(); boolean tableExists = Db.queryInt("SELECT COUNT(*) FROM USER_TABLES WHERE TABLE_NAME = 'TEST_USER'") > 0; if (!tableExists) { String sql = "CREATE TABLE TEST_USER (ID NUMBER(10), NAME VARCHAR2(50))"; Db.update(sql); } arp.stop(); }Define the